Singapore is one of the regular stop-over I usually have in my trips overseas from Melbourne. My last visit was just a few weeks ago.

 Although the airport claimed to have full coverage, I was not able to connect once at the pool.
 Not a huge issue as I had a swim instead 😀

 There are few massage shops in the airport, really difficult to suggest anyone in particular mode, also because I would have to try all of them LOL

 To feed the fish just put your feet into the fish tanks and you leave them nibbling your dead skin off your feet.
 It’s weird at the beginning but quite pleasant with the time passing by.

 Travelling with small kids or toddlers is never easy.
 The playgrounds organised in each terminal of the airport help a lot to kill some time.

 A big slide for the older kids is available in Terminal 3.

 They are free to use

 Well, 10 hours were gone!!
 I felt regenerated and ready for the second 12 hours leg.
-I jumped on the air plane and I selected a new movie to watch and I waited my dinner….or lunch?
+I jumped on the aeroplane and I selected a new movie to watch and I waited for my dinner….or lunch?